Meet the Programme Planning Group for GIC 2019

 Maria Gonzalez de Asis is Manager, Strategy and Operations, Knowledge Management Unit at the World Bank.
 With a background in law and public policy, Maria has twenty years of professional experience in managing and leading high-calibre and diverse teams to support priority reforms in the areas of transparency, accountability, political economy, knowledge management and efficiency in service delivery.

 Associate Professor, Health Services Academy, Pakistan

 Saima Hamid is an Associate Professor at Health Services Academy (HSA).
 With knowledge and expertise in Public Health she leads many national and international collaborations related to maternal, neonatal and child health.
 She additionally, holds the charge of Registrar of the Academy.

 Dominique Harvey leads a team of implementation practitioners.
 She comes to implementation science and practice, following roles in developing children’s services and from direct practice within youth services.

 Assistant Professor, Department of Social Work, German Jordanian University

 Rawan W. Ibrahim is an Assistant Professor at the Department of Social Work in the German Jordanian University.
 Her specialization lies in the field of child protection and alternative care.
 Rawan was Project Director and Co-Investigator of the Community-Family Integration Teams (C-FIT).

-Research & Evaluation Associate, Centre for Excellence for Looked After Children in Scotland (CELCIS), University of Strathclyde, UK.
+Research & Evaluation Associate, CELCIS – the Centre for Excellence for Children's Care and Protection, University of Strathclyde, UK.